Gonzales, Mariners blank host Pirates | Devdiscourse

 The Mariners took a 1-0 lead in the second.
 Narvaez singled to left with one out.
 Nola doubled him to third, and Dee Gordon got him home with a sacrifice fly to right.
 In the fifth, Gonzales led off with a double to right and scored on Long's base hit to make it 2-0.

-Reliever Michael Feliz gave up back-to-back homers to start the sixth, Narvaez his 22nd, to right, and Nola his 10th, to left, pushing it to 4-0.
+Reliever Michael Feliz gave up back-to-back homers to start the sixth, Narvaez's 22nd, to right, and Nola's 10th, to left, pushing the lead to 4-0.
 In the seventh, Long hit reliever Williams Jerez's first pitch out to right, his fourth homer, for a 5-0 Seattle lead.
 J.P.
 Crawford walked and went to second on Kyle Seager's groundout.
 After Lewis struck out, Narvaez drove in Crawford with a single to left, making it 6-0.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)